-FoodCorps partners with schools and communities to nourish kids' health, education, and sense of belonging so that every child, in every school, experiences the joy and power of food.
-Our AmeriCorps members partner with educators and school nutrition professionals to provide kids with nourishing meals, food education, and culturally affirming experiences with food that celebrate and nurture the whole child.
+FoodCorps partners with schools and communities to nourish kids' health and education so that every child, in every school, experiences the joy and power of food.
+Our AmeriCorps members are placed alongside educators and school nutrition professionals to provide kids with nourishing meals, food education, and community rooted experiences with food that celebrate and nurture the whole child.
 Building on this direct partnership, FoodCorps advocates for policy change, grows networks, and develops leaders in service of every kid's health and wellbeing.
 Our goal is that by 2030, every child will have access to food education and nourishing food in school!